-The governance reform programme is complemented with a programme of culture transformation, which includes an implementation roadmap.
-Defining, promoting, and embedding our values in our activities and behaviours is a key feature of this programme.
-Our values include accountability, and in addition to existing leadership programmes, HR is creating a development programme to build capability, both skills and behaviour competence, to support leaders and managers across the university in delivering their roles.
-This programme will be cognisant of staff development needs to implement effectively the changes arising from the governance reform programme.
+O: Director HR (ii) changes arising from the governance reform

+programme.

+The Implementation of the Policy Management

+Framework has raised awareness within Schools

+in respect of their roles in implementing policies

+and procedures consistently.

-Culture transformation has commenced with a roadmap that includes our values and builds supporting programmes for these to be understood and incorporated into lived behaviours.
+(ii) Culture transformation has commenced with a

+roadmap that includes our values and builds

+supporting programmes for these to be understood and incorporated into lived behaviours.

+and incorporated into lived behaviours.

-HR will create a development programme, in conjunction with the community, to build capability, both skills and behaviour competence, to support leaders and managers in delivering their roles, subject to a budget being available.
+HR will create a development programme, in

+conjunction with the community, to build capability,

+both skills and behaviour competence, to support

+leaders and managers in delivering their roles,

+subject to a budget being available.

-Alongside offerings for existing leaders, development programmes will focus on key stages of career path
+Alongside offerings for existing leaders,

+development programmes will focus on key stages
-Phased implementation and resource depended

-(i.e., new managers induction, stepping into leadership roles) across both professional and academic employees.
-This is encompassed in our HR strategy through our 'building people capability' pillar.
+of career path (i.e., new managers induction,

+stepping into leadership roles) across both

+professional and academic employees.
+This is

+encompassed in our HR strategy through our

+'building people capability' pillar.

+Resources and funding have not been available to date and, therefore, further development of this programme of work has not progressed.
 5 The review team recommends that Trinity focus the management of quality assurance on enhanced monitoring of the implementation of academic policies and ensuring understanding by end-users (students and staff members), with consistent implementation and overall compliance.
 In progress as part of governance reform.
 A Policy Hub is under development to augment the Policy Management Framework and to increase awareness of academic policies, ownership, responsibilities and accountability for implementation.
-See 1 above A fulltime senior member of staff is dedicated to developing the Policy Hub and oversee the implementation of policy and procedures.
+By end of Academic Year 2023-24.
+PO: Secretary The Policy Hub has been developed and is being scheduled for launch on the new content management system supporting the website.
+A fulltime senior member of staff is dedicated to developing the Policy Hub and oversee the implementation of policy and procedures.
+The Policy Management Framework continues to be implemented with a fulltime senior staff member dedicated to this process.